-- 1 The Instant Fix button in the Task bar opens the Photo Fix Options panel, which offers a cropping tool and a range of auto-adjustment tools for fixing some of the most common image problems.
-The same set of auto-adjustment tools can be found in the Quick Edit panel in Full Screen mode. - 2 The relevant Guided Edit operations are Brightness And Contrast, Levels, Lighten And Darken, Enhance Colors, Remove A Color Cast, and Correct Skin Tones. - You can find auto-adjustment buttons for Smart Fix, Exposure, Levels, Color, Balance, and Sharpen in the right panel in Quick edit mode.
-Several of these buttons can also be found in the controls for relevant operations in Guided Edit mode.

-Equivalent auto-adjustment are available from the Enhance menu in Expert mode.
-The Enhance menu also provides an Adjust Smart Fix command, which opens a dialog box in which you can specify settings for automatic adjustments.
+- The Instant Fix button in the Task bar opens the Photo Fix Options panel, which offers a cropping tool and a range of auto-adjustment tools for fixing some of the most common image problems.
+The same set of auto-adjustment tools can be found in the Quick Edit panel in Full Screen mode. - 2 The relevant Guided Edit operations are found in the Basics and Color categories; Brightness And Contrast; Levels; Lighten And Darken; Enhance Color; Remove A Color Cast, and Correct Skin Tones. - 3 You can find auto-adjustment buttons for Smart Fix, Levels, Contrast, Color, and Sharpen in the right panel in Quick edit mode.
+Several of these buttons can also be found in the controls for relevant operations in Guided Edit mode. - Equivalent auto-adjustments are available from the Enhance menu in Expert mode.
+The Enhance menu also provides an Adjust Smart Fix command, which opens a dialog box where you can specify settings for automatic adjustments.

-Lesson 5: Working with Color
+Lesson 5: Working with Color and Making Selections